scharlau/shopping_testing_p/README.md

 We can now add the testing library Behave, along with Selenium for and the appropriate web drivers for your system, which you can find at https://selenium-python.readthedocs.io/installation.html#drivers

-If you're on a Mac, then you will need to remove the chrome driver from quarentine with the command
+If you're on a Mac, then you will need to remove the chrome driver from quarantine with the command

         xattr -d com.apple.quarantine <name-of-executable>